 There are a lot of educational materials on entrepreneurship that can be found on-line.
 The current thinking around best practices in entrepreneurship revolves around the lean start-up approach.
-TEDCO believes strongly that entrepreneurs in most technology sectors should follow these practices when working to establish a company.
+TEDCO strongly believes that entrepreneurs in most technology sectors should follow these practices when working to establish a company.
 Here you can find resources that may be helpful with accomplishing those goals.

 The DC I-CORPS offers a variety of training cohorts for entrepreneurs that need to do customer discovery and business model development.
 I-CORPS is an excellent program that includes developing a business model canvas, conducting customer interviews, and refining a viable business model that delivers value to customers.
 The programs are led by experienced instructors, who guide participants through the customer discovery and business development process.
 The I-CORPS program was initially designed for university-based technologies, but new programs, such as the I-CORPS GO program, allow for a broader range of technology opportunities.